dvdzkwsk/react-redux-starter-kit/README.md

 Redux, React-Router, and React are constantly releasing new API changes.
 If you'd like to help keep this boilerplate up to date, please contribute or create a new issue if you think this starter kit is missing something!

+**Want to use this starter kit without the server?** There's a branch for that, [check it out here!](https://github.com/davezuko/react-redux-starter-kit/tree/no-server)

 Table of Contents
 -----------------
 1. [Requirements](#requirements)